Global3DSystems/G3D-RPi-Programs-Release/README.md

 * Restart the printer.
 * A prompt will be shown in the touch screen, select it will scan the version and you may choose to update via the latest version or downgrade it.
 * Wait for the update finish message to appear.
 Reboot is required to apply the updates.
-* The program will still read the update file if it is not deleted.
+* The program will still read the update file if it is not deleted in the flash drive.
 Delete it to stop prompting the update.

 ### How to Update via Over the Air?